 Rather than just talking about animals, you could have students build the animal and then determine how that animal moves, flies, or swims.
 This would make your lesson more interactive and hands-on!
 I speak a lot about how to make your robotics (and STEM) program successful and sustainable by including interactive lesson plans.
 This is a great way to incorporate that without breaking the bank!

-There’s also opportunity to create little habitats for these creatures using construction paper or arts & craft supplies.
+There’s also an opportunity to create little habitats for these creatures using construction paper or arts & craft supplies.
 I like that this kit includes a motor because it’s a gentle way of showing students technology in an applied setting.

 In addition to the PETs kit, Robotis also offers a dinosaur kit, which is also under $40.
 Depending on the theme or activity you’re trying to do, this might be a better fit!